Many opportunities for free drawing (with some more structured tasks) has many advantages

 - fairly accurate sizing and spacing of lines and shapes;

-In addition Max planned the the placement and size of the different elements before he started the drawing so that they pirate ship fitted onto the page
+In addition Max planned the placement and size of the different elements before he started the drawing so that the pirate ship fits onto the page

 This next picture was drawn Mary who has poor graphic abilities and associated coordination difficulties.
 Long lines are jagged, spacing is poor with crowding and overlapping of lines, and sizing is erratic.